Batterii/eslint-config-node/README.md

 what is specified in `package-lock.json`.
 This will this also destroy any other linked packages, but this is actually for the best.

-Ideally, you should not keep your packages linked this way for any signficiant length of time, so make sure you remember to perform this cleaup when you are done testing.
+Ideally, you should not keep your packages linked this way for any significant length of time, so make sure you remember to perform this cleanup when you are done testing.